devrandom/btc-papers/aux-pow.md

-# Softfork Introduction of a New POW
+# Soft-fork Introduction of a New POW

 This writeup investigates the introduction of an auxiliary POW through a soft-fork.